 If your tomato plants are outdoors, consider acquiring plastic sheeting to gently cover them in heavy rain.
 Having a trellis in one corner of your garden could help to secure the cover, but it is not strictly necessary.

-Some gardeners advocate the application of a hydrogen peroxide solution to cure root rot and prevent mold.
+Some gardeners advocate the application of a commercial product that contains hydrogen peroxide to cure root rot and prevent mold.
 While hydrogen peroxide is a fungicide, if the solution is too concentrated, it may harm the plant.
-Using 1 tablespoon of 3 percent hydrogen peroxide per cup of water applied as a spray can remove surface mold, and when it is applied to the soil, it can help reduce disease.
+This is why it's best to use a commercial product that contains this ingredient instead of using pure hydrogen peroxide, which may be in your medicine cabinet.

 However, it is not a universal cure-all.
 Each plant has its own sensitivity, and the best solution for overwatering is monitoring the moisture level of the soil and taking corrective action.
 Tomatoes are very persnickety and will require careful attention throughout their life span to ensure proper growth and prolific fruiting.